jasheloper/UI-Sprint-Challenge/README.md

 # Project Details

 <b>Objectives:</b><br />
 Student should demonstrate proficiency by creating a multi page website that has some missing HTML elements as well as CSS specificity problems that need to be solved + create an additional web page that will be linked to from a navigation that will be built.
+Additionally, the project should follow best practices and produce clean and professional results.

 *Completed all Minimal Viable Project Tasks*